 For a large heart shaped cake, double the recipe, and bake two cakes, one 9-inch round and one 9-inch square.
 To create the heart shape, simply cut the round cake in half and position each half on one of the square cake's sides.

-Almost any cake can be easily decorated for St. Valentine's Day with the help of white frosting and red berries such as raspberries and strawberries, or red cherries.
+Almost any cake can be easily decorated for St. Valentine's Day with the help of white frosting and red berries such as raspberries, strawberries, or red cherries.

 Aunt Babette's Cook Book (1889)